DoodleDeBug/Makers-Bootcamp/week 2/oystercard/README.md

 # Oystercard

 This week we were challenged to build a more complex system which stretched our skills in Ruby, TDD and object-oriented design.
 We had to implement the following user stories to simulate an oystercard.
+I managed to complete 10 out of 12 user stories (as of 3/11/21)

 ## User Stories